ffrapi/Kew_Summer2022/Seed_Microbiome_Project/Qiime2/Readme.md

 Link : https://docs.qiime2.org/2024.2/tutorials/importing/#id34 <br>
 ### Usage: qiime tools import [OPTIONS]

   Import data to create a new QIIME 2 Artifact.
+See https://docs.qiime2.org/ <br>
-See https://docs.qiime2.org/ for usage examples and details on the file types and associated semantic types that can be imported.
+  for usage examples and details on the file types and associated semantic<br>

-Options:
+  types that can be imported.<br>

+Options:<br>
-  --type TEXT             The semantic type of the artifact that will be
+  --type TEXT             The semantic type of the artifact that will be<br>
                           created upon importing.
-Use `qiime tools list-types` to see what importable semantic types are available in the current deployment.                [required] --input-path PATH       Path to file or directory that should be imported.
+Use `qiime tools list-types`<br>
+                          to see what importable semantic types are available<br>
+                          in the current deployment.                [required]<br>
+  --input-path PATH       Path to file or directory that should be imported.<br>
-                                                                    [required]
+                                                                    [required]<br>
-  --output-path ARTIFACT  Path where output artifact should be written.
+  --output-path ARTIFACT  Path where output artifact should be written.<br>
-                                                                    [required]
+                                                                    [required]<br>
   --input-format TEXT     The format of the data to be imported.
 If not
                           provided, data must be in the format expected by the semantic type provided via --type.
 Use `qiime tools